Wall-Go/WallGoCollision/docs/integration.md

 [WIP: the defaults and other details here are subject to change, and may be moved to dedicated API documentation]

 The `IntegrationOptions` class collects parameters that can be adjusted for granular control over the integrator:
--`maxIntegrationMomentum` specifies the upper bound on the radial integration variable.
+- `maxIntegrationMomentum` specifies the upper bound on the radial integration variable.
 Must be given in units of the temperature.
 A value of order 10 is often sufficient because of Boltzmann suppression at high momenta.
 Default is 20.

--`calls` sets the number of function evaluations between convergence checks.
+- `calls` sets the number of function evaluations between convergence checks.
 After `calls` evaluations, we check the statistical error and finish if it is within the specified `relativeErrorGoal` or `absoluteErrorGoal`.
 If not, we repeat the process with another `calls` evaluations.
 We also implement a check based on chi-squared of the Vegas algorithm, requiring that $\chi^2$ per degrees of freedom is comparable to 1 (threshold: $|\chi^2 / d - 1| \leq 0.5$).
 If the $\chi^2$ check fails, the current error estimate is deemed unreliable and we perform another `calls` function evaluations.
 Default is 50000.

--`maxTries` sets the maximum number of time the process described above is repeated before giving up.
+- `maxTries` sets the maximum number of time the process described above is repeated before giving up.
 Therefore there will be a maximum of `calls * maxTries` function evaluations.
 Default is 50.

 - `relativeErrorGoal` and `absoluteErrorGoal` set error tolerances used in the convergence check.